HLTH 212 Applied Anatomy and Physiology II for Associate Degree

 Discussions (2)

 Discussions are collaborative learning experiences.
 Therefore, the student is required to provide a thread in response to the provided topic for each of the 2 discussions in this course.
-Each thread is to be 350 words in length and demonstrate course-related knowledge.
+Each thread is to be 350 words in length and demonstrate course-related knowledge through at least one scholarly citation.
 In addition to the thread, the student is required to reply to 1 other classmate’s thread.
-Each reply should be at least 150 words in length.
+Each reply should be at least 150 words in length and include at least one scholarly citation.

 Quizzes (4)